-School of Journalism Retention & Graduation Rates
+School of Communication and Journalism Retention & Graduation Rates

-Prepared by the Office of Institutional Research, Planning & Effectiveness, July 9, 2020
+Prepared by the Office of Institutional Research, Planning & Effectiveness, March 31, 2022

-The School of Journalism measures student success following the university’s “junior year graduation” rate methodology, which begins tracking students who enter as freshmen in their third year, and students who enter as new transfer students when they reach junior (U3) standing, having earned between 57 and 84 credits*.
+The School of Communication and Journalism measures student success following the university’s “junior year graduation” rate methodology, which begins tracking students who enter as freshmen in their third year, and students who enter as new transfer students when they reach junior (U3) standing, having earned between 57 and 84 credits*.
 The program has identified retention and graduation rates of junior/U3 students as principal measures of program effectiveness because they are committed to their majors by this point in their careers.
 Some 60 percent of all Stony Brook undergraduates who complete a degree switch their majors at least once.
-The examination of success rates of students in the junior year better reflects the performance of students at the programmatic level rather than students’ exploratory activity in their early career and provides data more comparable to journalism programs that admit students to the major as juniors.
-Cohorts are based upon enrollment at the official fall census data.
+The examination of success rates of students in the junior year better reflects the performance of students at the programmatic level rather than students’ exploratory activity in their early career and provides data more comparable to communication and journalism programs that admit students to the major as juniors.
+Cohorts are based upon enrollment at the official fall census date.
 Retention rates are calculated as the percent of each cohort enrolled on the official census date the following fall; graduation rates are the percent who graduated by August 31 two years or four years later.

-The School of Journalism’s 2-year same-major graduation rate for its majors over the past 5 years has averaged 41.5% percent, compared to 54.7% for Stony Brook university-wide.
-When counting graduation in any major over the same period, 49.5% of juniors in the School of Journalism graduated in any major, compared to 61.1% of juniors university-wide who graduated in any major.
+The School of Communication and Journalism’s 2-year same-major graduation rate for its majors over the past 5 years has averaged 44.7% percent, compared to 59.8% for Stony Brook university-wide.
+When counting graduation in any major over the same period, 54.0% of juniors in the School of Communication and Journalism graduated in any major, compared to 65.0% of juniors university-wide who graduated in any major.